 After taxes, shipping costs, eBay fees, and of course, the cost of the product itself, she was making a few dollars on each item which was making it worthwhile for her, especially since she was doing it in her free time.

-Little by little fees started getting more and more, to the point where she was making less than a dollar on each shoe and that really was not worth it.
+Little by little fees started becoming higher and higher, to the point where she was making less than a dollar on each sale and that really was not worth it.

 At the same I noticed a lot of other small time sellers packing their bags as well, partly due to so many other better auction sites like eBay.